 As the planning process comes to a close, your online service provider or attorney should provide you with a list of "to do" items for you to complete your estate plan.
 The items can include things like retitling assets, opening accounts, or changing beneficiaries.

 To make your plan "official," you'll need to sign, possibly in front of a notary depending on your state's requirements, and securely store your documents.
 Review, print, and sign your documents according to signing instructions provided by an attorney or online provider.
 Paper and electronic copies should be stored in a secure place.

-Lastly, although much of this information is considered confidential, it's important to inform family members, loved ones, and also your advisors.
+Lastly, although much of this information is considered confidential, it's important to inform family members, loved ones, and also your financial professionals.
 Here are few things you can do:

 - Talk with your family about your goals and wishes.
 Let them know where you store your documents and consider providing them with copies.

-- Write down the names of your trusted advisors (financial advisors, attorneys, CPAs, etc.) so your executor, trustee, and family members can contact them if necessary.
+- Write down the names of your trusted financial professionals (including attorneys, CPAs, etc.) so your executor, trustee, and family members can contact them if necessary.